manyfold3d/website/sysadmin/tracking.md

 * `app`: The version of Manyfold that you're running, as shown in the footer.
 This will be the Docker tag you're using, or "unknown" if you're running a development version.
 * `sha`: The git SHA of the running code, again as shown in the app footer.
 This specifies the precise software version, and is really just a double-check on the `app` number.

 No other information is sent in the request payload.
+You can verify this by sending the data to your own endpoint by setting the `USAGE_REPORTING_URL` environment variable.
+For instance, you could send it to something like a [RequestBin](https://requestbin.myworkato.com/) and see exactly what arrives.

 ## Tracking API